 Every family has holiday traditions that we hold near and dear to our hearts.
 They’re sweet memories that we look forward to recreating, and sharing with others every year for generations to come.

-But as busy as the holiday season gets, it can be easy to let traditions slip by simply because there is just not enough time!
+As busy as the holiday season gets, it can be easy to let traditions slip by simply because there is just not enough time!

 How often do we get caught up in the craziness of the holidays without taking the time to slow down and refocus our hearts on the things that are important?
 I mean, that’s really what holiday traditions are all about!